Community Service/ Humanities Events

 Humanities Events

 All HISP students are required to attend three humanities events each quarter and to present their experience in their literature class.
-The following are some guidelines for what constitutes a humanities event (for our purposes) and some suggestions for what you should include in the presentation.
-Please direct any questions to your literature teacher.
+The following are some guidelines for what constitutes a humanities event (for our purposes) and a brief overview of the presentation.
+Each literature teacher will discuss these guidelines and provide specifics about the presentations in class.
+Please direct all questions to your literature teacher.

 Purpose of Attending Humanities Events